 - Stir chopped cranberries together with undrained pineapple and sugar.
 Refrigerate overnight.
 This step is very important as it will sweeten the berries and tone down the tartness.

-- Refrigerate for 2-3 hours to allow the flavors to blend.
+- Refrigerate in a medium serving bowl for 2-3 hours to allow the flavors to blend.
 The longer, the better, up to overnight.

 You can serve this salad as a side dish in place of cranberry sauce, or you can serve it as dessert.
 It's so sweet and good that it works in either spot!